laixintao/pingtop/readme.md

 # pingtop

-A top like TUI tool for pinging mutiple servers.
+Ping multiple servers and show the result in a top like terminal UI.

 [![asciicast](https://asciinema.org/a/2XmzAGzbLtT9DU9tTZYl61W7y.svg)](https://asciinema.org/a/2XmzAGzbLtT9DU9tTZYl61W7y)